Some U.S. macro hedge funds thrive with renewed volatility

 The overall macro underperformance has forced funds to reconsider their methodologies, teams and risk strategy.

-Balyasny Asset Management LP last year parted ways with two veteran traders, Gregory Pappajohn and Erik Cetrulo, after the firm’s emerging markets, foreign exchange and interest rate positions underperformed, according to two Reuters sources who wished to remain anonymous because of the issue’s sensitive nature.
+Last year, two veteran discretionary macro traders, Gregory Pappajohn and Erik Cetrulo, and Balyasny Asset Management LP parted ways over the firm’s emerging markets, foreign exchange and interest rate strategy, according to three Reuters sources who asked to remain anonymous because of the issue’s sensitive nature.

-After their lackluster performance in 2017 because of losses in global macro, multi-strategy investment firm Balyasny reduced risk by re-allocating assets and staff from directional, or trend-following, strategies to lower-risk strategies like relative value trading, according to the firm’s year-end letter seen by Reuters.
+After their lackluster performance in 2017 in part due to overall losses in global macro, multi-strategy investment firm Balyasny reduced risk by re-allocating assets and staff from directional, or trend-following, strategies to lower-risk strategies like relative value trading, according to the firm’s year-end letter seen by Reuters.

+Other factors contributing to their underperformance in 2017 included energy and systematic trades, according to the letter.

 Balyasny did not respond to several attempts to reach the firm for comment.
-Neither Pappajohn nor Cetrulo responded to phone calls or emails.
+Neither Pappajohn nor Cetrulo offered comment.

 Balyasny’s shift signals the firm is not confident there are big directional moves in the markets it can follow, settling instead for safer bets that profit off of mispriced assets in volatile times.
 While lower-risk strategies make it harder to lose money, they also make it harder to make money.